 Condition 4 expresses the desire to extend the concept of iterations in the SDF domain to DDF domain.
 In SDF, one iteration is defined as the minimum (but non-empty) complete cycle through which the graph returns to its original state (defined as the number of tokens in each channel).
 This can be determined by doing static analysis on the SDF graph.
 Then an SDF graph can be executed by repeating iterations, and the user can control the length of execution by specifying the number of iterations in one execution.
 In DDF, there is no such inherent iteration.
 But we still want to define a somewhat meaningful iteration which achieves something such as printing a dot on a plotter (which involves invoking that actor once).
-And the set of actors executed in each iterations.
+And the set of actors executed in each iteration is determinate so that the state of the model is a well-defined function of the number of iterations.
 This requires that which actors to fire in each iteration should not depend on arbitrary decisions made by the scheduler, like the order in which it examines the enabling status of each actor.
 This way the user can control the progress of the model using the similar mechanism as in SDF.